 Bullock then turned around to set a screen on Griffin for him to pop to the 3-point line.

 Drummond also provided some resistance by setting a second screen for Griffin.

 That double screen is what caused a lot of confusion for the Raptors.

 OG Anunoby was the primary defender on Griffin at the start of the possession, but he dropped underneath Bullock's screen to prevent Griffin from slipping to the basket for a layup or dunk.
 That forced Pascal Siakam, who was the primary defender on Bullock, to help out to prevent Griffin from getting a clean look at a 3-pointer.

-While Griffin isn't the most reliable 3-point shooter in the league, he's made six of his 10 attempts from the perimeter in crunch time this season.
+While Griffin isn't the most reliable 3-point shooter in the league, he's made 12 of his 26 attempts from the perimeter in crunch time this season.
 He also had a game-high 30 points on 12-for-22 shooting from the field and 3-for-8 shooting from 3-point range, so it's no surprise the Raptors were worried about him getting open.

 The problem, of course, is that left Bullock completely unguarded.
 Jonas Valanciunas and Kawhi Leonard could've provided help, but they didn't want to risk Drummond or Jackson getting open.
 (Jackson was the other focus for the Raptors on defence, as he led the Pistons with eight points in the fourth quarter).

 Bullock responded by making a well-timed cut towards the hoop.